Pro Gradu Award for Master’s thesis on pensions

 Applying for the award

-The award can be applied for next time at the beginning of 2020.
+The 2019 Pro Gradu Award is now open for application.
 A committee appointed by the Finnish Centre for Pensions will select the winner of the award.

-The award can be granted to a Masters’ thesis that is accepted at one of the universities in Finland in the previous calendar year.
+The award can be granted to a Masters’ thesis that was accepted at one of the universities in Finland in 2019.
 The thesis can be written within the fields of history, mathematics, law, social policy, sociology, economics, statistics, insurance, communication or demography.

 Both the authors and their supervisors and examiners can nominate the work for the award.